-I won’t delve into the difficulties of pursuing a diagnosis as an adult in this post*, but our son’s diagnosis, the realization that I was autistic, and the knowledge we gained since then has changed our lives for the better.
+I won’t delve into the difficulties of pursuing a diagnosis as an adult in this post (although I was fortunate to find a path*), but our son’s diagnosis, the realization that I was autistic, and the knowledge we gained since then has changed our lives for the better.
 We thank God for leading us down that path—bringing us closer to Him and to each other.

 I hope sharing helps someone else, as other people’s stories have helped us.

 1. Autism impacts the nervous system.

 Autism is not visible from the outside and symptoms can vary in both range and severity.
 All have difficulties with communication and social interactions.
 Narrowly focused interests (which can change) and repetitive behaviors are common.
 Some also experience seizures and other physical ailments.

 Autism is a life-long, neurological disorder.
 While the cause of autism is still unclear and experts debate the exact inheritance pattern, it is clear there is a strong genetic basis for autism.
 Scientists and experts continue to study the collection of genes they believe are linked to it.

 3. Autism is not specific to any one gender or ethnicity.

 In the past, autism was believed to primarily affect white males.
 But historically girls and people of color were more likely to fall through the cracks.
 In fact, data now shows the gap in the prevalence of autism across ethnicities is actually small.
 And, while boys are more likely to be diagnosed with autism than girls, the gap is not as wide as once thought.